gerisse/alpine-ghost/README.md

 You can not only keep your data persistent, but also upload a custom config.js file.
 In order to do this connect your volume like this:

      /your/contentfolder:/var/lib/ghost/

-## Contributing to Alpine-Ghost

-### Team members

-* [Sean Kilgarriff](https://github.com/Skilgarriff) sean@zzrot.com T: [@seankilgarriff](https://twitter.com/SeanKilgarriff)
-* [Killian Brackey](https://github.com/killianbrackey) killian@zzrot.com T: [@kmbrackey](https://twitter.com/kmbrackey)

-Don't hesitate to get in contact with either one of us with problems, questions, etc.

-### Adding new features

-* Fork it!
-* Create your feature branch: git checkout -b my-new-feature
-* Commit your changes: git commit -am 'Add some feature'
-* Push to the branch: git push origin my-new-feature
-* Submit a pull request :D

-Don’t get discouraged!
-We estimate that the response time from the maintainers is around: 24 hours.

-## Reporting Security Issues

-If you discover a security issue in this Docker image, please report it by sending an email to docker@zzrot.com

-This will allow us to assess the risk, and make a fix available before we add a bug report to the GitHub repository.

-Thanks for helping make this image safe for everyone!

 ## License